-SayThis is the end of the directions in your test book.When you see a GO ON sign in your test book, you may go on to the next page.
-When you reach the STOP sign in your test book, do NOT go on until directed to do so.Examples of the GO ON and STOP signs are posted on the board.If you finish early and have completely checked your work in this Section, raise your hand and I will collect your test materials.
+When you see a GO ON sign in your test book, you may go on to the next page.
+When you reach the STOP sign in your test book, do NOT go on until directed to do so.

+If you finish early and have completely checked your work in this Section, raise your hand and I will collect your test materials.
 Once I have collected your materials, you cannot get them back.

-Read from OPTION A, B, or C below based on your LSS policy (refer to your School Test Coordinator).
+Read only one choice from OPTION A, B, or C below based on your Local School System or LEA 24 policy (refer to your School Test Coordinator).

-(Say) OPTION A Cay After I have collected your test materials, please sit quietly until the Section has ended.
-OPTION B After I have collected your test materials, I will dismiss you.
-OPTION C After I have collected your test materials, you may read a book or other allowable materials until the Section has ended.
+After I have collected your test materials, please sit quietly until the Section has ended.

+After I have collected your test materials, you may read a book or other allowable materials until the Section has ended.